M26 Pershing: World War II in Europe

 Development of the M26 during World War II was prolonged by a number of factors, the most important being opposition to the tank from Army Ground Forces.
-However, the tank losses experienced in the Battle of the Bulge against a concentrated German tank force composed of some 400 Panther tanks, as well as Tiger II tanks and other German armored fighting vehicles, revealed the deficiencies in the M4 Shermans and tank destroyers in the American units.
+However, the tank losses experienced in the Battle of the Bulge against a concentrated German tank force composed of some 400 Panther tanks, as well as Tiger II tanks and other German armored fighting vehicles, revealed the deficiencies in the 75 mm-gunned M4 Shermans and tank destroyers in the American units.
 This deficiency motivated the military to ship the tanks to Europe, and on 22 December 1944, the T26E3 tanks were ordered to be deployed to Europe.

-Due to the repeated design and production delays, only 20 Pershing tanks were introduced into the European theater of operations before the Battle of the Bulge showed the serious mismatch between Allied and German armor.
+Due to the repeated design and production delays, only 20 Pershing tanks were introduced into the European theater of operations before the Battle of the Bulge.
 This first shipment of Pershings arrived in Antwerp in January 1945.
 They were given to the 1st Army, which split them between the 3rd and 9th Armored Divisions.
 A total of 310 T26E3 tanks were eventually sent to Europe before VE Day, with 200 being issued to the troops.
 The actual number that engaged in combat is unknown.

 In February 1945, Major General Gladeon M. Barnes, chief of the Research and Development Section of Army Ordnance, personally led a special team to the European Theater, called the Zebra Mission.
 Its purpose was to support the T26E3 tanks, which still had teething problems, as well as to test other new weapons.
 In March, the T26E3 tanks were redesignated as the M26.

 The 3rd Armored first used the M26 to engage the enemy on 25 February near the Roer River.
 On 26 February, a T26E3 named Fireball was knocked out in an ambush at Elsdorf while overwatching a roadblock.
 Silhouetted by a nearby fire, the Pershing was in a disadvantageous position.
 A concealed Tiger tank fired three shots from about 100 yd.
 The first penetrated the turret through the machine gun port in the mantlet, killing both the gunner and the loader.
 The second shot hit the gun barrel, causing the round that was in the chamber to fire with the effect of distorting the barrel.
 The last shot glanced off the turret side, taking off the upper cupola hatch.
 While backing up to escape, the Tiger became entangled in debris and was abandoned by the crew.
 Fireball was quickly repaired and returned to service on 7 March.